abari212/covid-19/README.md

 Data can also be feed as stream data to help with near-real time prediction and prevention.

-Detecting patterns in data
+Detecting patterns in the data

-The overall approach is based on the assumption that nearby georeferenced locations (name), with covid-19 cases, are associated in some way as a result of their proximity in space and time.
+The overall approach is based on the assumption that nearby georeferenced locations (such a county name), with covid-19 cases, are associated in some way as a result of their proximity in space and time.
 It is likely that the data are linked some how either in space or time or both.

-One the metrics used to measure the extent of this association or link bewteen these incidences is the variogram, which is as a way to detect on how spatial data are related along with the kriging method as an interpolation procedure.
+One the metrics used to measure the extent of this association or dependency, bewteen these incidences, is the variogram.
+It is used as a way to detect on how spatial data are related as a prerequisite for prediction in comobination with kriging method.
+The later is used, in turn, as an interpolation procedure based on the degree of this dependency.
 By analogy the process can be considered as that of a Bayesian approach defining a prior distribution function that is used to generate the a posteriori predictions.
 Kriging is also known as a spatial prediction methodology in the context of spatio-temporal data.

 To create maps R module applied to irregularly spaced data where the correlation between geographical locations is understood to be an exponential function of the distance, was used.
 R is becoming a de facto platform to develop and share mathematical scripts as well as data including spatio-temporal data.